 Separate studies published in peer-reviewed medical journals undertaken by researchers at UCLA, the University of British Columbia and Yale University all reported that long-term, habitual marijuana use was not associated with a decline in lung function compared to non-smokers.
 Even though the JAMA study got significant media attention, it is nothing new under the sun.

 It is interesting to note that in all the media stories about the JAMA article, there were a multitude of caveats and warning intoned by researchers not to consider cannabis safe just because they found it was.
 Mumblings about wheezing, chronic obstructive pulmonary disease (COPD) and cancer were given prominent space even though there is not one scientific study that shows any correlation between these ailments and marijuana use.

+When it comes to the effects of smoking marijuana and lung health, think about it for a moment.
 If marijuana caused lung damage, cancer or insanity, we wouldn’t need scientific studies costing millions of dollars.
 These horrors would be in plain sight in hospital beds across the nations like we see so readily with cigarette and alcohol consumption.

 As ruled by DEA Administrative Judge Francis Young after an exhaustive two-year investigation, “marijuana in its natural form is one of the safest therapeutically active substances known to man.”